Innovation and Growth in Uganda

 Impact of Christian School Owner’s Association

 Yet another critical organization to Edify’s work in Uganda is the Christian School Owner’s Association (CSOA).
-Interestingly enough, the roots of the organization stem from Edify itself, initially a way of dividing up and organizing the thousands of partner schools in Uganda.
+Interestingly enough, the roots of the organization stem from Edify itself, which was initially a way of dividing up and organizing the thousands of partner schools in Uganda.
 In Godfrey’s words, the CSOA adds “great value” to Edify’s capability to serve schools, giving them a support network of like-minded proprietors.

 The Uganda Team’s Plans for the Future